FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

 FLAMEGPU Device Functions
 -------------------------

-If you wish to define regular functions which can be used within agent function definitions, you can use the `FLAMEGPU_DEVICE_FUNCTION` macro:
+If you wish to define regular functions which can be used within agent function definitions, you can use the :c:macro:`FLAMEGPU_DEVICE_FUNCTION` macro:

 .. tabs::